kubermatic/kubermatic/docs/proposals/go-modules.md

 ### Vendoring

 Currently we use vendoring to have the repository all contained.
 This speeds up compile times and makes builds more resilient against some cloud provider's network infrastructure and peering to GitHub.
-As having the `vendor` directory or not does not touch any of the proposals above, I propose that we keep the directory for now.
+However moving forward the build time speed up should be achieved with proper modcache handling instead, making the `vendor` directory obsolete.
+I propose that we remove it from the repository.